Nico: Early solo career (1967–1977)

 A promotional film for the song "Evening of Light" was filmed by Francois de Menil.
-This video featured the now red-haired Nico and Iggy Pop of The Stooges.
+This video featured the now red-haired Nico and Iggy Pop of the Stooges.

 Returning to live performance in the early 1970s, Nico (accompanying herself on harmonium) gave concerts in Amsterdam as well as London, where she and John Cale opened for Pink Floyd.
 1972 saw a one-off live reunion of Nico, Cale and Lou Reed at the Bataclan in Paris.

 Nico released two more solo albums in the 1970s, Desertshore (1970) and The End...
 (1974).
 She wrote the music, sang, and played the harmonium.
 Cale produced and played most of the other instruments on both albums.
 The End... featured Brian Eno on synthesizer and Phil Manzanera on guitar, both from Roxy Music.
 She appeared at the Rainbow Theatre, in London, with Cale, Eno, and Kevin Ayers.
-The album June 1, 1974 was the result of this concert.
+The album June 1, 1974 resulted from this concert.
 Nico performed a version of the Doors' "The End", which was the catalyst for The End... later that year.

 Between 1970 and 1979, Nico made about seven films with French director Philippe Garrel.
 She met Garrel in 1969 and contributed the song "The Falconer" to his film Le Lit de la Vierge.
 Soon after, she was living with Garrel and became a central figure in his cinematic and personal circles.
 Nico's first acting appearance with Garrel occurred in his 1972 film, La Cicatrice Intérieure.
 Nico also supplied the music for this film and collaborated closely with the director.
-She also appeared in the Garrel films Anathor (1972); the silent Jean Seberg feature Les Hautes Solitudes, released in 1974; Un ange passe (1975); Le Berceau de cristal (1976), starring Pierre Clémenti, Nico and Anita Pallenberg; and Voyage au jardin des morts (1978).
+She also appeared in the Garrel films Athanor (1972); the silent Jean Seberg feature Les Hautes Solitudes, released in 1974; Un ange passe (1975); Le Berceau de cristal (1976), starring Pierre Clémenti, Nico and Anita Pallenberg; and Voyage au jardin des morts (1978).
 His 1991 film J'entends Plus la Guitare is dedicated to Nico.

-On 13 December 1974, Nico opened for Tangerine Dream's infamous concert at Reims Cathedral in Reims, France.
+On 13 December 1974, Nico opened for Tangerine Dream's concert at Reims Cathedral in Reims, France.
 Around this time, Nico became involved with Berliner musician Lutz Ulbrich, guitarist for Ash Ra Tempel.
 Ulbrich would accompany Nico on guitar at many of her subsequent concerts through the rest of the decade.
 Also in this time period, Nico let her hair return to its natural brown color but continued wearing mostly black.
 This would be her public image from then on.

-Nico and Island Records allegedly had many disputes during this time, and in 1975 the label dropped her from their roster.
+Nico and Island Records allegedly had many disputes during this time, and in 1975 Island dropped her from their roster.